 Removing the backsplash from the open wall can be quite cumbersome.
-If you have been searching for how to end a backsplash on open wall, read further.
+If you have been searching for how to end a backsplash on an open wall, read further.
 This article gives the best suggestion relative to the ideal and aesthetic way of installing a backsplash.

 Knowing where to end the backsplash

-Initially, backsplash issues are mostly about how to end it.
+Initially, backsplash issues are mostly about how to end them.
 It is difficult to figure out its endpoint, specifically towards an open wall because there is no stopping point for the backsplash.
 The following are a few exemplary ways for backsplash endpoint installation for an open wall:

 - Tile till the ceiling.
 It is most recommended to establish a backsplash up to the ceiling.
 As it gives more compliment to the kitchen’s view.

 - Setting-up backsplash as per the budget allotment.
 Installing the tile depends on availability.
-Creating your endpoint doesn’t hurt you at all, as long as it will not turn out displeasing to the view.
+Creating your endpoint doesn’t hurt you at all, as long as it will not turn out displeasing to the viewer.

 - Phasing out tiles.
 Discontinuing won’t harm the walls if it’s not as pleasing to see.
 Creating or designing your own is fine.
 However, overdoing the tile isn’t great at all.

 - Tile up to the corner.
-Corners are one good base for a stopping point, with that being said, figuring out the endpoint is no longer a hassle for set up.
+Corners are one good base for a stopping point, with that being said, figuring out the endpoint is no longer a hassle for setup.

 - Tile up to the end area.
 In an open-space wall.
 One way to have a simple setup and know the endpoint is between where the kitchen wall ends and another area begins.